reicalasso/SentinelFS_AI/PHASE_1_1_SUMMARY.md

 ## 📈 Impact

-Phase 1.1 transforms SentinelFS AI from a batch-processing research model to a **production-ready real-time threat detection system** capable of:
+Phase 1.1 transforms SentinelZer0 from a batch-processing research model to a **production-ready real-time threat detection system** capable of:

 - ✅ Processing 1,000+ events per second
 - ✅ Sub-millisecond inference latency